GeoscienceAustralia/dea-knowledge-hub/docs/_templates/external-product-v1.rst

           :name: bands
           :class: h2

-       These are the specifications of the bands included in this product.
-Bands from this product can be inspected and loaded using `datacube` on the `DEA Sandbox <https://knowledge.dea.ga.gov.au/guides/setup/Sandbox/sandbox/>`_ or `NCI <https://knowledge.dea.ga.gov.au/guides/setup/NCI/basics/>`_, or accessed externally using the `DEA Explorer STAC API <https://knowledge.dea.ga.gov.au/guides/setup/gis/stac/>`_.
+       A band represents an individual data layer in the product.
+The bands are standardised across all datasets of the product so that these datasets can be compared with each other and analysed using the same tools.
+Bands from this product can be inspected and loaded using `datacube` on the `DEA Sandbox <https://knowledge.dea.ga.gov.au/guides/setup/Sandbox/sandbox/>`_ or `NCI <https://knowledge.dea.ga.gov.au/guides/setup/NCI/basics/>`_, or can be accessed externally using the `DEA Explorer STAC API <https://knowledge.dea.ga.gov.au/guides/setup/gis/stac/>`_.

        {% for product in valid_product_bands %}
        .. dropdown:: {{ product.name }}